openvswitch/ovs/WHY-OVS.rst

 There are many ongoing efforts to port Open vSwitch to hardware chipsets.
 These include multiple merchant silicon chipsets (Broadcom and Marvell), as well as a number of vendor-specific platforms.
-(The PORTING file discusses how one would go about making such a port.)
+The "Porting" section in the documentation discusses how one would go about making such a port.

 The advantage of hardware integration is not only performance within virtualized environments.
 If physical switches also expose the Open vSwitch